KetanSinghRautela/Climate_Change_Data_Analysis/README.md

 LandAndOceanAverageTemperatureUncertainty: the 95% confidence interval around the global average land and ocean temperature The raw data comes from the Berkeley Earth data page.

+## Methodology

+### 3.1 Data Collection:
+The Dataset Chosen for this Project is from Berkeley Earth.
+Berkeley Earth supplies comprehensive open-source world air pollution data and highly user-accessible global temperature data that is timely, impartial, and verified.

+### 3.2 Import Libraries and Dataset:
+We import some of the important libraries of python like pandas, numpy , scipy and matplotlib for the working of our project.
+Importing of libraries is like this –

+### 3.3 Time Series Analysis:
+We used time series analysis for different states using the dataset from Kaggle.
+Time series analysis is a specific way of analysing a sequence of data points collected over an interval of time.
+In time series analysis, analysts record data points at consistent intervals over a set period of time rather than just recording the data points intermittently or randomly.
+Time series data, which consists of observations collected sequentially over time, is widely used in various fields such as economics, finance, and environmental science.
+One important assumption for many time series analysis techniques is stationarity.
+A stationary time series exhibits consistent statistical properties over time, making it easier to model and analyse.

+### 3.4 Dickey-Fuller Test
+Dickey Fuller test is a statistical test that is used to check for stationarity in time series.
+This is a type of unit root test, through which we find if the time series is having any unit root.
+Unit root is a feature of time series that indicates if there is any stochastic trend in the time series that drives it away from its mean value.
+Presence of unit root makes a time series non-stationary and as a result it leads to difficulties in deriving statistical inferences from the time series and future predictions.